St Barnabas Service Information

 Sunday at 9:30 am - Holy Eucharist with Music

 This service includes sung prayers and hymns, as well as other music used to celebrate the Mass.
 Families with children are also prominent at this service, and we encourage families to include their children in worship.
-Nursery care is also available starting at 9:15 am and a Godly Play class is offered to preschool and kindergarten children during the Liturgy of the Word (the readings, sermon, Prayers of the People, and Confession.)
+Nursery care is also available starting at 9:15 am and Godly Play, a worship experience for children ages three through eight is offered during the Liturgy of the Word (the readings, sermon, Prayers of the People, and Confession.)
 All children are brought back to the sanctuary in time for communion.

 Wednesday at 10:00 am - Bible Study and Eucharist

 Every Wednesday we have a bible study session and eucharist service.